lnsayer/my-website/_posts/titanic_machine_learning_project.md

 ```
 We can split up the data with as many ```k-folds``` as desired and can ask for any of folds of the training and validation sets of a dataset with the parameter ```fold_number```.

-Then we can train the best model and worst model on the respective training set and predict on the validation set.
+Then we can train the best model and worst model (from the random forest hyperparameter tuning) on the respective training set and predict on the validation set.

 ```python
 # Columns to drop